yu-zhang-oYo/STAARpipeline/README.md

 1. I only change the code for gene_centric_coding and Individual_analysis
 2. the format of the output is different from the original one.
+3. for Sliding window analysis, only modify the Sliding_Window_Multiple.R, not Sliding_Window_Single.R

 ```
 devtools::install_github("yu-zhang-oYo/STAARpipeline", ref = "STAARpipeline_MR")